 Additionally, pay attention to photo restrictions which involve commercial or non-commercial use.

 In Creative Commons, non-commercial implies that the image will not contribute directly to financial gains.
-It is best to use only free stock images which allow alterations and can be used for commercial purposes.
+It is best to use only stock images which allow alterations and can be used for commercial purposes.
 This eliminates any potential risks for confusion between the owner of the image and you, the website owner.